 1968 – 1992

-The background for the green circle is a white square with a green outline.
+The green circle’s background is a white square with a green outline.
 The rectangle now had only one vertical line in the upper left corner.
-The points on the circle that was in contact with the rectangle had no outline.
-If we talk about the inscription itself, then again, italics appeared in it.
+The points on the circle that were in contact with the rectangle had no outline.
+If we talk about the inscription itself, italics appear in it again.

 1992 – 2001